OpenEx-Platform/docs/docs/usage/scenario.md

 Of course, simulating an empty Scenario is useless.
 To define the Scenario, use the "Definition" and "Injects" screens.

 In Definition, you can add all elements that will help you to construct events:
-- Teams and Players involved in the Scenario
+- [Teams and Players](teams_and_players_and_organizations.md) involved in the Scenario
-- Custom Variables you may need to simplify Injects' customization
+- Custom [Variables](variables.md) you may need to simplify Injects' customization
-- Article you may used in the Scenario to simulate media pressure
+- Articles you may used in the Scenario to simulate [media pressure](media_pressure.md)
-- Challenges you may have designed if you including Capture The Flag elements in your Scenario
+- [Challenges](challenges.md) you may have designed if you including Capture The Flag elements in your Scenario

 <!-- screenshot of the Definition screen with elements inside -->

-Once you have added all the elements you may need, you can go to the Injects screen to begin to create the chain of events that will shape your Scenario.
+Once you have added all the elements you may need, you can go to the [Injects](injects.md) screen to begin to create the chain of events that will shape your Scenario.

 <!-- this part will depend on what has been finally designed for the inject creation funnel.
 THis part must also link the Injects documentation page -->